Bon Accord Centre: Layout

 The centre is split into two buildings which effectively join the shopping streets of George Street and Union Street.
 It has three floors extending to 630000 sqft.
-Parking is attached with around 1700 spaces.
-The Bon Accord centre was built in a serpentine shape to maximize shop unit frontage and is covered by a barrel vaulted glazed roof with a 90 ft high glazed dome.
+Parking is attached with around 1,700 spaces.
+The Bon Accord Centre was built in a serpentine shape to maximize shop unit frontage and is covered by a barrel vaulted glazed roof with a 90 ft high glazed dome.
 The former St. Nicholas has a more dated, straight-through design with a mostly concrete urban open space on its roof, along with little-used first-floor entrances to some of the businesses.

 The northern entrance of the centre is located across the street from a former John Lewis & Partners department store, and the store is connected to the centre via a bridge on the first floor.
 The John Lewis department store opened on 4 October 1989 and closed in 2020.
 The bottom floor of the John Lewis department store was subsequently used as a vaccination centre.

 History

 Work began on the St. Nicholas centre on 26 October 1983, when the foundation stone was laid by the then Lord Provost of the city, Alexander C Collie.
 During construction, two coin hoards were uncovered, amassing around 7000 coins valued at the time at £35,000.
 The centre was officially opened on 3 October 1985 by Lord Provost Henry Rae with total retail space covering 96000 sqft.
 The first store, Miss Selfridge, opened its doors three months earlier on 4 July 1985.
-The Bon Accord centre opened five years later in 1990.
+The Bon Accord centre opened five years later on 3 April 1990.

 In 2003, British Land purchased the entirety of the St. Nicholas centre for £31 million, previously 40% owned by BL Universal (a joint venture between British Land and GUS plc.) with the remaining 60% held by a pension scheme.
 On 18 March 2004, British Land and Land Securities (owner of the Bon Accord centre) announced they had formed a 50/50 joint venture, the "Scottish Retail Property Limited Partnership", bringing together the two centres under one management.
 Shortly after, the newly unified centre started using the dual-branded name Bon Accord St. Nicholas Shopping Centre.

 Many significant brands have been residents of the centre over the years, such as C&A, Primark, and Woolworths, with competition particularly increased with the opening of the nearby Union Square shopping centre in October 2009.
 Bon Accord and St. Nicholas added several stores in the years that followed, including many brands not previously present in Aberdeen.

 On 6 August 2009, Next opened its largest Scottish store (54000 sqft).
 This includes 300 new car parking spaces (accessed from the current Loch street car park), and a new shop frontage onto the Gallowgate.
 The store is three times the size of the old stores in the St. Nicholas part of the centre.
 On 22 August Topshop/Topman opened a new 16000 sqft store, and River Island also opened an 11000 sqft store within the old Woolworths and Disney Store units.